sykeben/BITS-PyOS/readme.md

 ### Documentation

-The rest of the documentation is in the `docs` folder.
+The rest of the documentation is in the `docs` folder, or [on the site here](https://sykeben.github.io/BITS-PyOS).